Urban agriculture

 These community lending libraries aim to promote seed saving, increase agricultural biodiversity, and encourage community growing and resilience.
 They provide access to a variety of seeds including heirloom, open-pollinated, and locally-adapted varieties.
 Folks are encouraged to borrow seeds for free, then return some of theirs at the end of the growing season.
 This way, the library can continue to provide seeds for future seasons’ growers.

-LUSH Valley would like to thank our community partners and community members for their generous donations to our Urban Agriculture programs
+LUSH Valley would like to sincerely thank our generous community partner organizations, community members and volunteers for their generous donations to our Urban Agriculture programs.